docknetwork/api-docs/source/index.html.md

 To create a registry, you have to create a `policy` object for which a DID is needed.
 It is advised that the DID is registered on the chain first.
 Otherwise, someone can look at the registry and register the DID, thus gaining control of the registry.

+Choosing the right revocation registry is essential.
+Here's a simplified overview of the available options:
+  - CredentialStatusList2017
+    - Only supports non-BBS+ credentials.
+    - Individual Tracking: Each entry is tracked separately, which means more ledger space is used for multiple entries.
+    - This registry is cost-effective for a single entry.
+However, managing several entries can be more expensive.
+    - Implements add-only policies.
+  - StatusList2021Entry
+    - Only supports non-BBS+ credentials.
+    - Recommended for most users.
+    - Collective Tracking: Manages all revocation entries together, making it less costly to revoke multiple credentials simultaneously.
+    - W3C Compliant.
+  - DockVBAccumulator2022
+    - Only supports BBS+ credentials.
+    - Utilizes an on-ledger accumulator for enhanced privacy.
+    - Offers more privacy than the W3C Status List 2021.

 <h3 id="create-registry-parameters">Parameters</h3>

 |Name|In|Type|Required|Description|